-Each listing includes the physician’s name, the hospitals at which the physician has privileges, the doctor’s office or clinic address, and the best phone number to call for an appointment.
-Full listings, including information about how many years each physician has been on the Top Doctors list, are available at 5280.com/top-doctors.
+Each listing includes the physician’s name, the hospitals at which the physician has privileges, the doctor’s office or clinic address, the best phone number to call for an appointment, and how many years each physician has been on the Top Doctors list.

 More from our August 2018 Issue

 - Finding Solitude in Utah’s Capitol Reef National Park

 - Chef Dana Rodriguez Redefines Dim Sum

 - The World’s First Space Mining Program Launches in Colorado

 - The Coolest Colorado Monuments You’ve Never Heard Of

 - This Invasive Insect Has Local Tree Huggers Worried